ThePython10110/ExchangeClone/README.md

 ### v8.0
 * The Constructor and Deconstructor are now deprecated.
 Element Exchange is no more.
+* Upgrades and Stars can no longer be used as fuel.

 ### v7.3 (not released yet because there's not enough)
 * Renamed Alchemical Tome to Tome of Knowledge, and made it uncraftable by default.